Forcing OS updates on your supervised iOS devices in a defined window of time.

 The aim is to establish an homogenous OS version landscape, and to support users who may not always think about installing OS updates themselves.
 The Force Automatic OS Update policy allows you to roll out available OS updates in a coordinated manner, keeping your iOS device fleet always up-to-date.

 Note!
 This feature is very powerful, so it should always be used with caution.
 Please observe the displayed warnings.

-Under Control Panel→ Devices→ Details, from version 9.7 of Cortado Server and Cortado MDM, you will see a reminder whenever an update is available for a device (example for Cortado MDM):
+Under Administration→ Devices→ Details, from version 9.7 of Cortado Server and Cortado MDM, you will see a reminder whenever an update is available for a device (example for Cortado MDM):

-Now, under Control Panel→ Policies, you can also force the available updates to be installed on the users’ devices.
+Now, under Administration→ Policies, you can also force the available updates to be installed on the users’ devices.

-- Click on the Plus icon to add a new policy.
+- Click on the plus button to create a new Policy (arrow in illus.).

 - Then select iOS/iPadOS.

 - Keep the supervised devices enrollment method (arrow in the illus.).